NaluKit/nalu-examples/devkexample/README.md

-# Example created for the DevK-Meeting
+# Example created for the DEVK-Meeting
-This example demonstrates the use of plugins in Nalu, domino-rest and domino-ui.
+This example was use at the DEVK-Meetup 'GWT vs. vue.js - a show down' on 07/03/2019 to demonstrates the use of Nalu, domino-rest and domino-ui.

 It is a multi module project.

 ## Using
 To run the examples: